franacc12312/twitterZK/README.md

    http://localhost:1234
    ```

+4. Both "Login with Twitter" and "Connect Wallet" are required to proceed:
-4. Click "Login with Twitter" to authenticate with your Twitter account
+   - Click "Login with Twitter" to authenticate with your Twitter/X account
+   - Click "Connect Wallet" to link your MetaMask wallet (Ethereum Mainnet)
+   - Once both are completed, your Twitter ID, account age, followers, and Ethereum address will be displayed

 ## About the Proxy Server